ozdemiremrah81/rsschool-devops-course-tasks/task6/README.md

+**please check previous tasks for infrastructure as code details.
+# The RS School - AWS DevOps Course
+## Task6 Documentation

+This repository contains the terraform infrastructure as code configurations created for Task 3 of The RS School - AWS DevOps [Course](https://github.com/rolling-scopes-school/tasks/blob/master/devops/modules/2_cluster-configuration/task_3.md)

+You can easily use this setup to create or remove resources on your AWS environment for testing purposes.

+### Directory & File information

+- `.github/workflows/`: This folder contains YAML files defining Github Actions (gha) pipelines.

+- `taskx`: For each task in the course, there will be specific folder to provide the details of the task.
+-
+- `taskx\helm`: Helm charts after task5.

+- `taskx\screenshots`: This folder contains some screenshots to provide details about the completed parts of the task.

+- `terraform` This folder contains all terraform files (.tf) which actually creates configured resources via gha pipeline.

+- `\terraform\backend.tf` The configuration file for terraform backend configuration.

+- `\terraform\*.tf` Configuration file for corresponding resource to create them on your AWS Cloud environment.

+- `\terraform\main.tf` The main configuration file for core elements like providers.

+- `\terraform\outputs.tf` This file contains outputs from your AWS Cloud environment.

+- `\terraform\variables.tf` This file contains the variables for the Terraform project.
+This includes variable types, default values, and descriptions, which allow us to customize the deployment.
+- jenkinsfile : Storing jenkins pipeline configuration and prepared webhooks for auto trigger on Jenkins.

 ## Steps for task6:
 ### 1.Create Docker Image and Store in ECR
 - Docker image has been created via ./docker-compose.yaml in root directory.
 I used sample MERN stack application which consists of app (or client), server (or backend) and mongo db.